American History

 If you have a good imagination, you can try to picture the whole apocalyptic scene with falling towers, the roar of bending steel, flying debris, and over 100 miles/hour wind.

-Eleven damaged towers remain scattered at the valley floor.
+Eleven damaged towers remain scattered on the valley floor.

-In addition, there are two more overlooks offering perfect views of the bridge and a short but steep trail that takes you to the bottom of the valley next to the debris field.
+In addition, two more overlooks are offering perfect views of the bridge and a short but steep trail that takes you to the bottom of the valley next to the debris field.

 0 comments